Traveling spatially localized convective structures in an inclined porous medium: Reduced-order modeling

 \section{Reduced-order modeling}

 Long-range interactions between localized structures are mediated by their exponentially growing or decaying oscillatory tails.
 Such interactions via exponential tails are found in a wide range of problems and have been studied extensively, see e.g. \cite{coullet1987nature,kawahara1988pulse,elphick1991interacting,ei1994equation,balmforth1994chaotic,kozyreff2011cavity,nishiura2022traveling}.
 Recently, in \cite{raja2023collisions}, a simple reduced-order model was introduced to quantitatively describe these interactions.
+This reduced-order model was shown to reproduce a wide range of collisions with quantitative accuracy for asymmetric spatially localized structures within the cubic-quintic Swift-Hohenberg equation (SH35) \citep{raja2023collisions}.
+Here, we adapt this model to the problem at hand.
+This reduced-order model describes the intrinsic traveling behavior of each localized structure based on their phase speed as obtained from DNS in Sec.~\ref{sec:section3}.
+Superposed on this motion are effects of the pulse-pulse interaction described in a particle-like manner, modeled using the tail structures of the interacting pulses informed by the spatial eigenvalues $\lambda_2$ and $\lambda_3$ obtained in Sec.~\ref{sec:section4}.

-Below, we adapt this model to the problem at hand.
 As in the DNS described above, we consider two localized structures whose proximate, large-amplitude maxima in $T(x,z=0.5,t)$ [defined as those with $T(x,z=0.5,t)>0.3$] are located at positions $x_1$ and $x_2$ in $[0,L_x]$; the distance between the two proximate, finite-amplitude maxima is denoted by $\Delta x\equiv |x_2-x_1|$.
 Each localized structure propagates at a given speed, denoted by $c_1$ and $c_2$, in the absence of interactions, and interactions modify their propagation.
 The dominant spatial eigenvalue with positive real part is denoted by $\Lambda\equiv \Lambda_r + i \Lambda_i$, with $\Lambda = \lambda_1$ for $\kappa<\kappa_c$ and $\Lambda=\lambda_2$ for $\kappa>\kappa_c$ while $\lambda_3=\lambda_{3r} + i \lambda_{3i}$ remains the dominant eigenvalue with negative real part for all $\kappa$.
 We take into account the finite domain size $L_x$ and periodic boundary conditions to obtain the following reduced model equations, reminiscent of overdamped particle dynamics, but with a nontrivial interaction force:

 Here $g_1$ and $g_2$ are unknown interaction amplitudes and $\varphi$ is an unknown interaction phase.
 We stress that the $g_1$ in Eqs.~(\ref{eq:red_a}) and (\ref{eq:red_b}) are identical since they both describe the interaction with a downslope tail, while $g_2$ is likewise identical between Eqs.~(\ref{eq:red_a}) and (\ref{eq:red_b}).
 These three unknown parameters, $g_1,g_2$ and $\varphi$, are determined by least-square fitting of $x_1,x_2$ to DNS data, see \cite{raja2023collisions}.
 In principle, there could be distinct phases $\varphi_1,\varphi_2$ when two oscillatory tails are present, but it is found empirically that one phase is sufficient to accurately reproduce DNS results.
 The model can be generalized to more than two interacting pulses, but we restrict attention to two interacting localized states only.
 We compare DNS and reduced model results in two cases: (1) a repulsive interaction where one tail is monotonic and the other oscillatory tail, and (2) a chasing collision between a single pulse and a two-pulse bound state where both tails are oscillatory.